Sarina PithwaNursery Manager, Stanmore

 Swipe left to see all of the table

-* For over 3 year olds, 15 and 30 hours Free Early Education entitlement is available, which will reduce the 3 + fees table above accordingly (30 hours is subject to eligibility).
+* For over 3 year olds, 15 and 30 hours Funded Early Education entitlement is available, which will reduce the 3 + fees table above accordingly (30 hours is subject to eligibility).

 * Hours indicated are maximum extremes, children can be dropped off and/or picked up anytime within the relevant session time.